Richard Levett: Early life and career beginnings

-Despite their impressive Norman lineage, the Levett brothers were strictly middle-class.
-They represented an emerging England, an England of meritocracy and hard work that trumped the old aristocratic England.
-(Perhaps it was not an accident that their father, Rev. Richard Levett, had Puritan sympathies.)
-The enterprising brothers demonstrated that through hard work and pluck, ordinary Englishmen could move into the upper-middle classes.
+Despite their impressive Norman lineage, the Levett brothers were middle-class.
+They represented an emerging England, an England of meritocracy and hard work that trumped the feudal aristocratic England.
+(Perhaps it was not an accident that their father, Rev. Richard Levett, held Puritan sympathies.)
+The enterprising brothers demonstrated that through hard work, ordinary Englishmen could move into the upper-middle classes.
 The Levett brothers were abetted in their rise by profound changes in the evolving English economy, with trade opening and feudal privileges diminishing in favour of a growing mercantile middle class.
-Although Levett was a nominal Tory, he was a free market capitalist by practice.
+Although Levett was nominally a Tory, he was by practice a free market capitalist.

 Levett and his brother Francis began as small haberdashers, trading everything from tobacco to textiles.
 The sons of a country parson in Rutland, the two Levett brothers imported goods into England, which they then sold to chapmen at fairs across the country, including those at Lenton, Gainsborough, Boston, Beverley and elsewhere.
 As the British Empire began to expand, bolstered by increasing military might, aggressive merchants like the Levetts leapfrogged other foreign and domestic competitors.
 From their small operation grew a behemoth, with the Levett brothers using their own ships to import everything from tobacco to linens.

 Eventually, their empire became among the largest factors of its day in England, with an immense working capital estimated between £30,000 and £40,000 in 1705, buying tobacco and other goods around the world for import into the English market.
-The firm they set up came to embrace trade with the Levant (principally Turkey and Syria), India, Africa, the West Indies, North America, Ireland and even Russia.
-Contemporaneous records show Levett often immersed in the details of arranging shipping terms and trading voyages to places as disparate as French Guinea, Virginia, Maryland and elsewhere.
+The firm they set up came to embrace trade with the Levant (principally Turkey and Syria), India, Africa, the West Indies, North America, Ireland as well as Russia.
+Contemporaneous records show Levett often immersed in the details of arranging shipping terms and trading voyages to places as disparate as Guinea and the English Southern Colonies.
+Like many London merchants of the period, Levett was involved in the Atlantic slave trade, overseeing the transportation of African slaves from various West African ports for sale in the English colonies of Virginia and Maryland.

-In 1705, for instance, Levett sent a letter to the Board of Trade and Plantations to complain about interference with his ships.
+In 1705, Levett sent a letter to the Board of Trade and Plantations to complain about interference with his ships.
 "The Governors of Virginia and Maryland", Levett complained to the Board, "had refused to permit two ships of theirs to saile from those colonies with their ladings....
 And it being alleged in the petition that the masters of those two ships (who came away in ballast) were obliged to give security to touch at the Maderas in their way home."
 The Board directed its agent to "write to the said masters at Bristol for further information in that matter."